faithcure/nuke_code_project/README.md

 ## 📥 Installation
 > 🚧 **Note**: Installation instructions will be available soon as the project progresses for the all users.
 > if you want to install:
-- Please refer to the [🤝 Contributions & Development](#-contributions--development) section.
+- Please refer to the [🤝 Contributions & Development](#-contributions--development) section...

 ---